JustKemForFun/ZaloDataExtractor/README.md

 ## Features

-- **Extract IMEI:** Retrieve the IMEI number associated with the Zalo app.
+- **Extract IMEI:** Retrieve the IMEI number associated with the Zalo APP.
 - **Fetch Cookies:** Capture session cookies for further use in development or analysis.
 - **Get User Agent:** Extract the User Agent string for compatibility testing and user environment analysis.